epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 `find ( c-addr len -- a-addr flags )`

 - Searches for a String in Dictionary.
-Gives back flags, which are different to ANS!
+Gives back flags, which are different from ANS!

 `hook-find ( -- a-addr )`